 '''

-SELECT Host, User FROM mysgl.user;
+SELECT User, Host FROM mysql.user;

 List all MySQL users

-CREATE USER 'user'@'localhost' IDENTIFIED BY 'p4ssw0rd';
+CREATE USER 'user'@'host' IDENTIFIED BY 'p4ssw0rd';

-Create a MySQL local user and set their
+Create a MySQL user (allowed to connect

-password
+from host only) and set their password

-DROP USER 'user'@'localhost';
+DROP USER 'user'@'host';

 Delete a MySQL user

-SET PASSWORD FOR 'user'@'localhost' = PASSWORD('p4ssw0rd');
+SET PASSWORD FOR 'user'@'host' = PASSWORD('p4ssw0rd');

 Set a password for a MySQL user.

-SET PASSWORD FOR 'user'@'localhost' = '7E684A3DF6273CD1B6DE53';
+SET PASSWORD FOR 'user'@'host' = '7E684A3DF6273CD1B6DE53';

 The password can be specified either in

 plaintext or by its hash value

-SHOW GRANTS FOR 'user'@'localhost';
+SHOW GRANTS FOR 'user'@'host';

 Show permissions for a user

 GRANT ALL PRIVILEGES ON database.
-TO 'user'@'localhost';
+TO 'user'@'host';

 Grant permissions to a user

 REVOKE ALL PRIVILEGES ON database.
-FROM 'user'@'localhost';
+FROM 'user'@'host';

 Revoke permissions from a user; must

 match the already granted permission on

 the same database or table

 GRANT SELECT ON .
 TO 'john'@'localhost' IDENTIFIED BY 'p4ssw0rd';

 Create a MySQL user and set their grants

 GRANT SELECT ON .
 TO 'john'@'localhost' IDENTIFIED BY PASSWORD

 at the same time

 '7E684A3DF6273CD1B6DE53';

 FLUSH PRIVILEGES;

 Reload and commit the grant tables; must

 be run after any GRANT command

-SELECT INTO OUTFILE 'file.csv'
+SELECT FROM database.table INTO OUTFILE 'file.csv'

 Export a table to a CSV file

-FIELDS TERMINATED BY ',' OPTIONALLY ENCLOSED BY '"'
+FIELDS TERMINATED BY ',' OPTIONALLY ENCLOSED BY '"

-LINES TERMINATED BY '\n' FROM database.table;
+LINES TERMINATED BY '\n';

 USE database; SOURCE dump.sql;

 Restore a database from a dump file

 USE database; LOAD DATA LOCAL INFILE 'file' INTO TABLE table;

 Populate a table with data from a file (one

 record per line, values separated by tabs)

 SHOW CREATE TABLE table;

 Print the CREATE statement that created

 SHOW CREATE VIEW view;

 table or view

 DO SLEEP (n);

 Sleep for n seconds

 SELECT SLEEP(n);

 SET PROFILING=1;

 Enable profiling

 SHOW PROFILE:

 Show the profile of the last executed

 query, with detailed steps and their timing

 statement;

 Send an SQL statement to the server

 statement\q

 statement\G

 Display result in vertical format, showing

 each record in multiple rows

 SELECT /!99999 comment/ FROM database.table;

 Insert a comment

 SELECT /!v statement/ FROM database.table;

 The commented statement is executed

 only if MySQL is version v or higher

 Cancel current input

 \! command

 Run a shell command

 TEE logfile

 Log all I/O of the current MySQL session

 to the specified logfile

 '''